percona/pmm/doc/source/architecture.rst

 PMM Client
 ----------

-*PMM Client* is distributed as a tarball that you can install on any database host that you want to monitor.
+*PMM Client* packages are available for most popular Linux distributions:

+* DEB for Debian and Ubuntu
+* RPM for Red Hat Enterprise Linux and CentOS

+There are also generic tarball binaries that can be used on any Linux system.

-It consists of the following:
+*PMM Client* packages consist of the following:

-* ``pmm-admin`` is a command-line tool for managing *PMM Client* , for example, adding and removing database instances that you want to monitor.
+* ``pmm-admin`` is a command-line tool for managing *PMM Client*, for example, adding and removing database instances that you want to monitor.
+  For more information, see :ref:`pmm-admin`.

 * ``percona-qan-agent`` is a service that manages the Query Analytics (QAN) agent as it collects query performance data.
   It also connects with QAN API in :ref:`pmm-server` and sends over collected data.
-  The service is registered and started when you install the *PMM Client* package.

 * ``node_exporter`` is a Prometheus exporter
   that collects general system metrics.